mincong-h/mincong-h.github.io/_posts/2024-07-28-search-as-you-type.md

 article_num:         213
 layout:              post
 type:                classic
-title:               Implementing Search-as-you-type with Elasticsearch
+title:               Implementing Search-as-you-type in "ChatGPT QuickSearch"
 subtitle:            >
-    Using Chrome extension "ChatGPT QuickSearch" as an example
+    A technical walkthrough of the instance search solution for the Chrome extension "ChatGPT QuickSearch"

 lang:                en
 date:                2024-07-28 09:11:34 +0200